0LNetworkCommunity/documentation/docs/archive/technolgy/technology.md

-We had to have on\-chain information on the performance of validators.
+We had to have on-chain information on the performance of validators.
 This is critical to designing any economic games around transaction fees and other rewards.